Revitalize Your Entrepreneurial Journey: 3 Effective Ways to Beat Burnout

 3. Get grounded and focused

-Incorporate grounding and focusing practices into your self-care practice or as a spot treatment Using holistic practices that support the focusing of your mind, body and soul is the more effective form and shown to be incredibly beneficial.
+Incorporate grounding and focusing practices into your self-care practice or as a spot treatment.
+Using holistic practices that support the focusing of your mind, body and soul is the most effective form and shown to be incredibly beneficial.

 You can use common grounding practices such as walking barefoot in the grass, standing in the ocean or touching trees and other plants.
 Meditation and other techniques such as NEE, EFT and hypnosis are also great for in the moment (and as a regular practice).